List of DC Comics characters: M: Dexter Myles

-Dexter Myles is a character appearing in American comic books published by DC Comics.

-Dexter Myles is a former actor and curator of the Flash Museum.
+Dexter Myles is a former actor and the curator of the Flash Museum.

 Dexter Myles in other media

 Dexter Myles appears in The Flash, portrayed by Bruce Harwood and voiced by Robert Picardo.

 Mysto

 Mysto the Magician Detective is a character in the DC Universe.
 He first appeared in Detective Comics #203 (January 1954).
 Mysto was a regular back-up feature in Detective Comics #203–212 (October 1954).
 He was dropped when Detective Comics went from 44 pages to 36.
 Mysto's only Modern Age appearance was in Detective Comics #500 (March 1981), in a special anniversary team-up story featuring Slam Bradley, Roy Raymond, and many other detectives that had once appeared in previous issues.

 Rick Carter is a Wildcat flier piloting a small single-engine plane over the Tibetan plains when he spots three bandits chasing a lone old man.
 In gratitude for Carter saving the old man's life, Carter is taught ancient mysticism as well as tricks of the marketplace.
 Carter and his manservant Sikhi return to the United States to fight crime, using his skills as a stage magician.